darkhist/graphql-library/README.md

 - [Making a PayPal Donation](https://www.paypal.me/thenetninja)
 - [Becoming a Supporter on Patreon](https://www.patreon.com/thenetninja)

-This is mostly just a personal exploratory project, but if you'd like to use it as a guide, boilerplate, etc – then continue reading
+This is mostly just a personal exploratory project, but if you'd like to use it as a guide, boilerplate, etc, then continue reading :~)

 ## Getting Started